-Discover Arvalem, Goa
+Discover Arvalem Village in Goa

-Ancient Temple at Arvalem
+Ancient Rudreshwar Temple

-First thing we saw as soon as we reached Arvalem was the ancient caves.
-Since it was raining heavily, we decided to come back to the caves later and reached a small temple called Rudreshwar temple.
+The first thing we saw as soon as we reached was the ancient caves.
+Since it was raining heavily, we decided to come back to the caves later and reached a small temple called Rudreshwar Mahadev temple.
 A temple board pronounced this place as a Tirth Kshetra – making it religiously important for the Hindus.
-I step inside the temple and find a lovely Shivalinga with a silver canopy on top.
-Pretty much like the one at Mangeshi Temple in Ponda.
-Sat down to chat with the priest and he told me that this Shiva Linga is Swayambhu or something that is not man-made but has appeared on its own.
-And the temple is thousands of years old.
+I step inside the temple and find a lovely Shivalinga with a silver canopy on top pretty much like the one at Mangeshi Temple in Ponda.
+I sat down to chat with the priest and he told me that this Shivalinga is Swayambhu or meaning that is not man-made but self-manifested.

+The temple is believed to be thousands of years old.
 Well, the small temple does look old and a new huge hall is being constructed.
-By the side of the temple is the house of the temple priest – this is a lovely and a huge house in typical Goan architecture.
+By the side of the temple is the house of the temple priest – this is a lovely and huge house in typical Goan architecture.

-Video of Arvalem Waterfall
+Video of Arvalem Waterfalls

-The force with which the water falls and bounces back creates a smoke-like an environment around the lower edge of the waterfall.
-The roar of the waterfall and its shower shuts everything else for you.
+The force with which the waterfalls and bounces back create a smoke-like environment around the lower edge of the waterfall.
+The roar of the waterfall and its shower shut everything else for you.
 I stood there for some time attempting to capture the waterfall with my camera and my phone.
 It was not easy with water coming both from the waterfall and from the skies above.

 I crossed a small iron bridge to reach the other side of the stream and climbed a bit to reach another temple.
 The place is officially known as the 43rd Baithak of Mahaprabhu Vallabhacharya – a Gujarati Saint.
 I was told that more than 500-year-old Gujarati scriptures mention this place in detail – including the mention of the Rudreshwar temple, the waterfalls, and the Caves.
 Inside the temple, I was told it is closed – come another day.
-A bit of request and bit of interest brought the priest out and he opened the place for us.
+A bit of request and a bit of interest brought the priest out and he opened the place for us.

 What is worshiped here is a pair of footmarks on laterite stone – as a mark of the guru who once sat here and preached?
 Who would have thought that in a remote corner of Goa lives a piece of Gujarat?
 These Goa heritage sites are worth visiting if you love our heritage.